-The Audit Committee comprises the two independent non-executive Directors.
-It is chaired by David Buchler and meets annually with the external auditor prior to approval of the Company's financial statements.
-There was one Audit Committee meeting during the year, which was attended by both independent nonexecutive Directors.
-The Audit Committee monitors the external auditor's independence, the effectiveness of the audit process and other relevant matters.

-The Audit Committee receives written confirmation each year of the external auditor's independence.
+The Audit Committee comprises the two independent non-executive directors.
+It is chaired by Richard Oirschot and meets annually with the external Auditor prior to approval of the Company's financial statements.
+There was one Audit Committee meeting during the year which was attended by both independent non-executive directors.
+The Audit Committee monitors the external Auditor's independence, the effectiveness of the audit process and other relevant matters.
+The Audit Committee receives written confirmation each year of the external Auditor's independence.

-The Audit Committee considered the need for an internal audit function, and concluded that this function would not be an appropriate control for a Venture Capital Trust.
+The Audit Committee considered the need for an internal audit function and concluded that this function would not be an appropriate control for a Venture Capital Trust.
 The Audit Committee considers that the significant issues in relation to these financial statements relate to the carrying value and disclosure of the unquoted investments.
-The Audit Committee challenges findings and comments received from the Investment Manager on the financial performance of the investments.
-This is the VCT 13's fifth Annual Report and Accounts; the first three were reported by RSM UK Audit LLP and this is the second being reported by MHA.
-The Audit Committee, after taking into consideration comments from the Investment Manager and Administrator regarding the effectiveness of the audit process, recommends to the Board that MHA continues in office.
+The Audit Committee challenge findings and comments received from the Investment Manager on the financial performance of the investments.